-Various shades of universalism have recently surfaced as issues among conservative Evangelicals.
+Let me first mention that various shades of universalism have recently surfaced as issues among conservative Evangelicals.
 Rob Bell, a megachurch pastor, has written a book titled Love Wins: A Book About Heaven, Hell and the Fate of Every Person Who Has Ever Lived.
 This article is not about Rob Bell’s book but is about the subject his book so pointedly brings up.
 It’s about the destiny of those who reject Christ and die in their sins.

 Rob Bell’s book flirts with universalism and a few other evangelical leaders have gone further.
 This is unfortunate and reflects the general evangelical shift toward liberalism in recent decades.
 Similar to the way the medieval church infused Aristotelianism and Platonism into its doctrine, so the contemporary church embraces much liberal humanistic thinking.
 I don’t consider my position on the ultimate fate of the damned to be a compromise with liberalism.
 I maintain a strict conservative focus in all my biblical teaching.

 Hell is punishment.
 Jesus taught that hell is burning fire (Mark 9:43-48).
 Jesus also taught about the duration or time factor of the punishment of hell.
 In Matthew 25:41 & 46 He taught that the duration of hell is age lasting.
 The Greek word used in these verses is “aionios” which means “age lasting.”
-Several other passages that describe the duration of torment such as Jude 1:13 and Revelation 14:11 use the very similar Greek word “aion” or its plural “aions” which mean “age” or “ages.”
+Several other passages that describe the duration of torment such as Jude 1:13 and Revelation 14:11 use the Greek word “aion” or its plural “aions” which mean “age” or “ages.”

 Some say that “aionios” and “aion” can also mean “eternal” but I regard that as the result of historic and pervasive doctrinal bias.
 The early church leader, Origen, wrote about the ultimate reconciliation of the damned.
 Augustine, perhaps influenced by his Manichean background, taught endless torment.
 The Augustinian position prevailed but that in itself does not make endless torment the scriptural position.
 Endless torment was taught by the medieval Roman Catholic Church and the reformers also held to it.
 Bible translators almost certainly approached the Bible with a prior commitment to the concept of endless hell.
 This would explain why they expanded the semantic range of “aion” to mean not just “age” but also “eternity.”